 1. Be careful, stay alert!

-Never open attachments of spam emails, never open attachments that spark even the tiniest sliver of mistrust: a notice of income tax assessment attached to a typo-ridden email?
+Never open attachments of spam emails, never open attachments that provide even the tiniest sign of mistrust: a notice of income tax assessment attached to a typo-ridden email?
 Fake!
 A booking confirmation for a flight you never wanted to take?
 Don't open the file, simply call the airline directly (get their number off their official page, just to be safe)!
 An overdue notice for wares you never ordered?
 Contact the person you - allegedly - owe money to instead of clicking on the attachment.

-It all boils down to this: think hard before you open any attached file.
+It all boils down to this: think twice before you open any attached file.

 2. Install powerful antivirus software - for example ClamAV!

 Antivirus software should be installed on each and every computer.
 The optimal antivirus solution for Exchange Server, however, is this: your server refuses to collect the email and it will never reach the users' inboxes or - at least - the server informs users about the possible dangers the mail might pose.

-The well-known antivirus software ClamAV is pre-installed on the Exchange Server Toolbox.
+The well-known antivirus software ClamAV is pre-installed on Exchange Server Toolbox.
 The program is kept up to date and doesn't allow any security gaps.
 ClamAV supports the direct refusal of infected emails (Exchange Server 2007 or higher).
 Another benefit of this antispam strategy: the email was never accepted and thus does not have to be stored in your email archive.
 The sender is informed why his email was not delivered and can take measures against the malware on his system.

-To guarantee optimal protection we recommend you connect a second antivirus software to the Exchange Server Toolbox in addition to the pre-installed ClamAV.
+To guarantee optimal protection we recommend you connect a second antivirus software to Exchange Server Toolbox in addition to the pre-installed ClamAV.
 Please refer to our online manual for further information.

 How does ClamAV for Exchange Server work?